- Baseplate

 Invitation Modal

-The Invitation Modal appears when a user clicks an “Invite” button.
-It presents suggested the suggested invitee(s), a message field that is pre-populated with an AI message, and an “Invite” button to send the invite.
+The Invitation Modal appears when a user clicks an "Invite" button.
+It presents the suggested invitee name, e-mail (if we have it), a message field that is pre-populated with an AI message, and an “Invite” button to send the invite.
 Users can add additional colleagues via a simple e-mail address.

-Invite Management Dashboard
+Invite Dashboard

 System-Level Invitation Reports